continuous laser vs pulse laser

 Laser cleaning is a new type of object surface cleaning technology, which can replace the traditional acid washing, sand blasting and high-pressure water jet cleaning.
 Using portable cleaning head and fiber laser, laser cleaning machine has flexible and controllable beam transmission, wide range of application, high cleaning efficiency and good results.
 Fiber lasers are preferred due to their high reliability, stability and flexibility.

-• Continuous laser cleaning, on the other hand, is the continuous emission of laser beams to heat the surface of the object to realize the cleaning effect.
+CW laser cleaning is the continuous emission of laser beams to heat the surface of the object to realize the cleaning effect.
 Continuous lasers are characterized by a constant and steady output of energy and tend to have a milder cleaning effect on the surface of the object.

 pulsed laser vs cw laser for cleaning